lorin/alb-alloy/README.md

 	some loadBalancer => some targetGroup
 }

+fact "instance can be in at most one ASG" {
+	all disj i1, i2 : Instance | no (instances.i1 & instances.i2)
+}

 // https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_LoadBalancerTargetGroupState.html
 abstract sig TargetGroupState {}
 one sig Adding, Added, InService, Removing, Removed extends TargetGroupState {}